A Weekend in Belgrade

 The train rolled into the Topcider Station after dark.
 We were traveling from Montenegro and had picked the picturesque train journey as our gateway into Serbia.
 For more details, see our article describing the train journey: Bar to Belgrade.

 Following the other passengers, we found the taxi cabs lined up across the street from the station.
 The next task was to ask about pricing for a cab from the train station to the city center, where our hotel was located.
-It was a bit tricky as we did not have any Serbian currency yet.
+It was a bit tricky as we had no Serbian currency yet.

-A friendly English-speaking cab driver knew a good spot where he could stop close to an ATM on the way to the city.
+A friendly English-speaking cab driver knew a good spot to stop close to an ATM on the way to the city.
 He seemed trustworthy, so we climbed in.

-A quick stop as Di withdrew funds to pay him the 3000 Serbian Dinar, $27.00 for the cab ride, while I waited in the cab.
+It was a quick stop as Di withdrew funds to pay him the 3000 Serbian Dinar, $27.00, for the cab ride while I waited in the cab.

 Arriving at the Topcider Train Station